gurucp/Ansible_CIS_Benchmark_OEL_7/README.md

 The role was originally developed by [Anth Courtney](https://au.linkedin.com/in/anthcourtney).

 This role was further developed by [Ben Wright](https://www.linkedin.com/in/ben-wright-4a088033).

+And I am in the process of adding support to Oralce Linux

 All feedback, issues and PRs are encouraged and appreciated.